kahan-shah/UCSC/Hardware Projects/Project 4/README.txt

 Paint application
 ----------------------------------------------------------------------------------------------------
 DESCRIPTION
-This lab will develop a mini “Paint” application running on our emulated RISC-V computer.
+This project will develop a mini “Paint” application running on our emulated RISC-V computer.
 This application will take user input from the keyboard to draw patterns over a Bitmap display.
 ----------------------------------------------------------------------------------------------------
 INSTRUCTIONS